cpayal/caddtools/README.md

 Below is a summary of the key tools and resources available in this hub:

 - **Molecular Dynamics Simulations**:
-  - Tools and scripts for running MD simulations using major MD packages such as GROMACS,OpenMM and NAMD.
+  - Tools and fully automated scripts for running MD simulations using major MD packages such as GROMACS,OpenMM and NAMD.
   - Tutorials and guides for setting up and analyzing simulations.

 - **Drug Design Techniques**:
-  - Python-based scripts for ligand docking, virtual screening, and pharmacophore modeling.
+  - Python-based scripts for ligand docking, virtual screening, pharmacophore modeling, QSAR and Machine Learning models in various stages of drug design such as :
+     - Hit to lead screening
+     - Lead optimization
+     - ADMET or DMPK  prediction
   - Resources on structure-based and ligand-based drug design.

 - **Cheminformatics**: